 - Applicant name

-- Domestic representative.
+- Domestic representative

 The USPTO has a simple form available online that you can use to record the assignment.
-You are required to fill out the form and submit a copy of the executed transfer agreement in order to complete the assignment process—the assignment is typically processed within one business day if filed online.
+You are required to fill out the form and submit a copy of the executed transfer agreement to complete the assignment process—the assignment is typically processed within one business day if filed online.
 There is also a $40 filing fee to record the trademark assignment.

 Another option is to file a paper version of the online form.
 However, this may take some precious time since paper filed assignments typically take up to one week to be recorded (versus one day for online filings).